-- National Verifier system demonstrations: USAC walks stakeholders through the National Verifier consumer and service provider portals. - Monthly calls with NARUC: USAC shares information with and gathers feedback from representatives of the states about the National Verifier system and processes. - Newsletter outreach: USAC shares National Verifier updates in the Lifeline monthly newsletter. - Tribal Engagement: USAC attends Tribal workshops and meetings to provide updates on the National Verifier and hear Tribal-specific feedback and questions - Web content: USAC maintains a National Verifier-dedicated section on USAC.org to inform stakeholders about systems and processes.
+- National Verifier system demonstrations: USAC walks stakeholders through the National Verifier consumer and service provider portals. - Monthly calls with NARUC: USAC shares information with and gathers feedback from representatives of the states about the National Verifier system and processes. - Newsletter outreach: USAC shares National Verifier updates in the Lifeline monthly newsletter. - Tribal Engagement: USAC attends Tribal workshops and meetings to provide updates on the National Verifier and hear Tribal-specific feedback and questions - Web content: USAC maintains a National Verifier-dedicated section on USAC.org to inform stakeholders about systems and processes. - Industry engagement: USAC meets regularly with groups such as state and national telecommunication associations.

-Table of Contents Slide numbers Introduction and Status 2 - 12 Background and Context 14 - 23 Eligibility Data Sources 25 - 30 Process Flows and Descriptions 32 - 62 64 - 66 Success Metrics User Support 68 - 71Privacy and Information Security 73 - 75 FAQs 77 - 80
+0 Introduction and Status 2 - 14

+1 Background and Context 16 - 25

+2 Eligibility Data Sources 27 - 31

+3 Process Flows and Descriptions 33 - 64

+4 Success Metrics 66 - 68

+5 User Support 70 - 73

+6 Privacy and Information Security 75 - 77

+7 FAQs 79 - 82

+8 Glossary of Terms 84 - 86